 NOTE—If the QoS Capability element is present in a Beacon frame, (#Ed) the EDCA Parameter Set element and the MU EDCA Parameter Set element are not present.
 In this case, the only way for an HE STA to obtain the updated parameters is to send a Probe Request frame to the AP. (#20595)

+If an HE STA receives an HE MU EDCA Parameter Set Update frame from its associated AP, it shall update its MIB attributes that correspond to fields in the MU EDCA Parameter Set element in that frame within an interval of time equal to one beacon interval after receiving the frame.
+The STA does not store the (reserved) value of the EDCA Parameter Set Update Count subfield.
+After updating its MIB attributes in accordance with the received HE MU EDCA Parameter Set Update frame, the STA shall not subsequently update its MIB attributes while associated with the AP until such time that the STA receives another HE MU EDCA Parameter Set Update frame or the STA receives an MU EDCA Parameter Set element in a Beacon, Probe Response or (Re)Association Response frame where the EDCA Parameter Set Update Count subfield is not equal to its stored value.

 A non-AP HE STA that receives a Basic Trigger frame that contains a User Info field addressed to the STAshall update its CWmin[AC], CWmax[AC], AIFSN[AC] and MUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which at least one QoS Data frame was transmitted successfully by the STA in an HE TB PPDU in response to the Trigger frame.
 A QoS Data frame is transmitted successfully by the STA in an HE TB PPDU for an AC if it requires immediate acknowledgment and the STA receives an immediate acknowledgement for that frame, or if the QoS Data frame does not require immediate acknowledgment. (#20622, #20625, #20661, #21617)

 The MUEDCATimer[AC] state variable is updated with the value contained in the MU EDCA Timer subfield of the MU EDCA Parameter Set element.
 The backoff counter maintenance corresponding to the updated state variables shall follow the rules in 10.22.2.2 (EDCA backoff procedure).
 The updated MUEDCATimer[AC] shall start at the end of the immediate response if the transmitted HE TB PPDU contains at least one QoS Data frame for that AC that requires immediate acknowledgment, and shall start at the end of the HE TB PPDU if the transmitted HE TB PPDU does not contain any QoS Data frames for that AC that require immediate acknowledgment. (#20622, #20625)